ingconti/SampleJavaFxWithResize/README.md

             <!-- end of added shade plugin -->

-4) change refs in maven from you actual name (if starting from javafx site sample.. ) to this class:
+4) change refs in maven from you actual name (if starting from  sample on javafx site) to this class:

 from: